 Is it o.k. if my family’s caregiver brings my child to school?

 Yes.
 Many families have their caregivers bring their children go school, and caregivers are welcome to participate in our adult-child classes.
 Some families include their caregivers on the school’s email distribution list, so that they also receive newsletters and other pertinent school information.

 My family keeps kosher.
 What food will my child be served at school?

 We are proud that our Early Childhood program serves families from a variety of Jewish backgrounds.
 It is important to us that all families feel comfortable in our school.
+Our catered lunches are vegetarian and nut free.
 All foods served for snacks in the classrooms are kosher.
 In addition, we have a nut-free policy for food served in our school.

 What kind of accreditation does Beth Emet’s Early Childhood Program have?

 Beth Emet’s Early Childhood Program is licensed by the Illinois Department of Children and Family Services (DCFS) and is accredited by the National Association for the Education of Young Children (NAEYC).
 We are also affiliated with the Community Foundation for Jewish Education of Metropolitan Chicago (CFJE).

 There are lots of people who would love to tell you more!

 , Director of the Early Childhood Program, can be reached at 847-869-4230, ext.
 305. Let Kathy know if you’d like to talk with the chairs of our Early Childhood Parent Committee or parents who have children the same age as your child.
 Visiting our school is the best way to learn more.
 Please call Kathy to make an appointment.